LaMonte Wade Jr Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 7.8 K/9, which ranks 25th in the league.
+- The Brewers pitching staff is 25th in the league with a collective 7.8 strikeouts per nine innings.

-- The Brewers have the seventh-ranked team ERA across all MLB pitching staffs (3.53).
+- The Brewers' 3.53 team ERA ranks fifth across all MLB pitching staffs.

-- Burnes makes the start for the Brewers, his seventh of the season.
-He is 3-1 with a 4.01 ERA and 27 strikeouts in 33 2/3 innings pitched.
+- The Brewers are sending Rea (0-2) to the mound for his fifth start of the season.
+He is 0-2 with a 4.79 ERA and 18 strikeouts through 20 2/3 innings pitched.

-- In his most recent appearance on Saturday against the Los Angeles Angels, the right-hander tossed six innings, allowing one earned run while surrendering five hits.
+- The righty's most recent time out came on Sunday against the Los Angeles Angels, when he went five innings, surrendering two earned runs while giving up three hits.

+- The 32-year-old has a 4.79 ERA and 7.8 strikeouts per nine innings across four games this season, while allowing a batting average of .208 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.